-Subject Leader: Miss A Hill
+Subject Leader: Miss A. Squires

 Teaching includes good and outstanding practice at all key stages.

 Students continue to enjoy the independent learning projects set for homework in Geography at Key Stage 3 and respond well to interesting creative activities on a range of thought provoking topics.